81 UK Small Business Statistics (Updated 2024)

 When looking at how many companies are formed, and how many are dissolved each year there are some very surprising facts.

-How many new businesses are started in the UK?
+How many new companies are started in the UK?

-This figure remains significantly higher the years immediately preceding the Covid-19 Pandemic.
+This figure remains significantly higher in the years immediately preceding the Covid-19 Pandemic.

 Year by year new company incorporations: